-The Program emphasizes familiarizing students with the literature and methods of social psychology, training in advanced written and oral communication, and professional experience in both research and applications.
+The Program emphasizes familiarizing students with the literature and methods of social/personality psychology and affective science training in advanced written and oral communication, and professional experience in both research and applications.
 Program requirements include 33 semester units of coursework culminating with a thesis.
 Classes and non-class activities are coordinated to promote integration of learning through academic study, original research, and supervised experience in field and laboratory settings.
 Courses are sequenced for completion of the degree in two years, with individual study plans designed to accommodate employment and other individual commitments.

 Career opportunities: Graduates have been accepted by doctoral programs at respected institutions including, among others, Stanford, UC Berkeley, UC Irvine, UC Santa Cruz, UC Davis, Arizona State University, Yale University, the University of British Columbia, and the University of North Carolina at Chapel Hill.
 At the Master's level, former students work in such diverse occupations as survey research, evaluation of social programs, environmental education, market research, conflict mediation, and community college teaching.

 Admission criteria: The applicant should have a strong background in psychology, including social psychology, research methods, and statistics.
-The aptitude test of the Graduate Record Examination is required.
 Research experience is desirable, and people in mid-career are encouraged to apply.
 Applications are due by February 1 for the following fall semester.
 (Late applications may be accepted if space is available).